 Published By American Promise

-American Promise issued the following statement in response to the United States Supreme Court’s decision to grant certiorari to National Republican Senatorial Committee v.
-Federal Election Commission, a case challenging limits on spending by national political parties in coordination with individual candidate campaigns.
+American Promise issued the following statement in response to the United States Supreme Court’s decision to grant certiorari in National Republican Senatorial Committee v.
+Federal Election Commission, a case challenging limits on spending by political parties in coordination with individual candidate campaigns.

-With its decision today to grant certiorari in NRSC v FEC, the Supreme Court is once again positioning itself as the ultimate decider of campaign finance policy.
-While the legal question before the Court in this case will be whether the Sixth Circuit erred in striking down a law that limits spending by political parties as a violation of the First Amendment, the real issue for the American people is: who gets to decide how and when to regulate money in our elections?
+With its decision today to grant certiorari in NRSC v.
+FEC, the Supreme Court is once again positioning itself as the ultimate decider of campaign finance policy.
+While the legal question before the Court will be whether a federal law that limits spending by political parties should be struck down as a violation of the First Amendment, the real issue for the American people is: who gets to decide how and when to regulate money in our elections?
 Elected representatives or unelected judges?

 The answer to the public’s overwhelming concern about the role of money in politics isn’t to hand these questions over to an unelected judiciary and hope for the best.
 Instead, we need a new amendment to the U.S. Constitution—like the For Our Freedom Amendment—to make it clear that campaign finance policy belongs with the American people and their elected lawmakers, not appointed judges.
 Such an amendment wouldn’t mandate any particular regulations; it would simply return these decisions to the democratic process where they belong.
 Who would decide?
 We the people would.